-This might be a question you’re pondering as you plan a trip to Paris: are two days enough in Paris?
-And if not, how many days do you really need in Paris
+This might be a question you’re pondering as you plan a trip to Paris: are two days in Paris enough?
+And if not, how many days do you really need in Paris?

 Two days are not enough to see and do absolutely everything Paris has to offer.
 It’s a big city with a rich, complex history and a huge variety of attractions and experiences.
 I’ve been visiting Paris for more than two decades and I still discover new things with each trip.
 In fact, my last visit was for two weeks and I still came away feeling like I haven’t seen it all!